kartik2309/RLPack/README.md

 # RLPack

+# Introduction

 Implementation of RL Algorithms built on top of PyTorch.
 Heavy workloads have been optimized with C++ backend.

 # Installation

-To install RLPack, simply follow the following steps: <br>
+To build and install RLPack from source, simply follow the following steps: <br>

 * Clone and install
     ```zsh